 A pregnant woman should follow a diet rich with well balanced vitamins and minerals.
 Nutritional demands and needs for each trimester is different from one another, however certain dietary needs don’t change.
 There are certain essential vitamins and minerals that should be continued all through the pregnancy period, such as calcium, iron and folic acid.

 These essentials are found in most prenatal supplements together with many other vitamins and minerals.
 Protein is another major element to be focused on by a pregnant woman.
 They should ensure that they are taking at least 10 grams of protein a day.

 You will increase your weight during pregnancy, however that does not mean it is unhealthy.
 Nutritionists don’t recommend extreme diets like Master Cleanse for losing the weight during the pregnancy time.
 However you can ensure that you are getting up a healthy weight and there is no problem with that.

 You can follow a diet rich with vitamin enriched fruits and vegetables and also lean proteins in order to gain a healthy weight.
 Fruits and vegetables are rich with fiber content that not only help you maintain a healthy weight but also cleanse your body as needed in order to keep the mother and baby healthy.

 Master Cleanse is a diet focused on drinking a homemade lemonade drink and skipping the intake of vitamins and minerals.
 This lemonade drink includes cayenne pepper, water and maple syrup, and some sort of herbal tea or salt water is taken after this in order help remove the body of waste.

 Lemon is an excellent option to remove body of waste while the cayenne pepper eliminates the body of mucus.
 Since you don’t eat during this diet, Maple Syrup will provide you energy.
-The developers of Master Cleanse diet claim that the diet will slow down the digestion system hence, complete body detox and weight loss is facilitated.
+The developers of Maple syrup diet claims that the diet will slow down the digestion system hence, complete body detox and weight loss is facilitated.

 Pros and cons